ing-bank/lion/packages/ui/ui.api.md

     get config(): ValidatorConfig;
     // Warning: (ae-forgotten-export) The symbol "ValidatorOutcome_2" needs to be exported by the entry point index.d.ts execute(modelValue: any, param?: ValidatorParam_2, config?: ValidatorConfig | undefined): ValidatorOutcome_2 | Promise<ValidatorOutcome_2>;
-    // Warning: (ae-forgotten-export) The symbol "FeedbackMessageData" needs to be exported by the entry point index.d.ts static getMessage(data?: Partial<FeedbackMessageData> | undefined): Promise<string | Element>;
+    static getMessage(data?: Partial<FeedbackMessageData> | undefined): Promise<string | Element>;
     protected _getMessage(data?: Partial<FeedbackMessageData> | undefined): Promise<string | Element>;
     // Warning: (ae-forgotten-export) The symbol "FormControlHost_4" needs to be exported by the entry point index.d.ts